%20Intro.jpg)

 |

-there is just structure, most of which you cannot see except
+is just structure, most of which you cannot see except for random

-for random words to preset fonts, and some carryover graphics
+words to preset fonts, and some previous graphics I might keep as

 |